 YouthARTS Development Project (1998).
 Evaluation.
 In YouthARTS Handbook: Arts Programs for Youth At Risk.
 Americans for the Arts, p.
 123-177.
-Retrieved from http://youtharts.artsusa.org/

-How to conduct your own process and outcome evaluation, benefits and challenges of a well-planned program evaluation, a step-by-step approach for evaluating arts program outcomes and other best practices from field.
+How to conduct your own process and outcome evaluation, benefits and challenges of a well-planned program evaluation, a step-by-step approach for evaluating arts program outcomes and other best practices from the field.